Regent honeyeater

 The regent honeyeater (Anthochaera phrygia) is a critically endangered bird endemic to southeastern Australia.
 It is commonly considered a flagship species within its range, with the efforts going into its conservation having positive effects on many other species that share its habitat.
 Recent genetic research suggests it is closely related to the wattlebirds.

 Taxonomy

 First described by the English naturalist George Shaw in 1794, the regent honeyeater was moved to Anthochaera in 1827 by the naturalists Nicholas Aylward Vigors and Thomas Horsfield.
-It was known as Xanthomyza phrygia for many years, the genus erected by William John Swainson in 1837.
+It was known as Xanthomyza phrygia (Zanthomiza by Gregory Mathews)for many years, the genus erected by William Swainson in 1837.
 DNA analysis shows that its ancestry is in fact nested within the wattlebird genus Anthochaera.
 The ancestor of the regent honeyeater split from a lineage that gave rise to the red and yellow wattlebirds.
 The little and western wattlebirds arose from another lineage that diverged earlier.

 The generic name Anthochaera derives from the Ancient Greek anthos 'flower, bloom' and khairō 'enjoy'; the specific epithet phrygia derives from Latin phrygius, referring to the people of Phrygia who were skilled in embroidery with gold.